wejarrard/tf-binding/README.md

 - [x] Complete the preprocessing section in the README for finetuning.
 - [x] Add protocols and enhance code readability.
 - [x] Write detailed README for the pretraining phase.
+- [ ] Overlap of AR Binding site with STAR-seq data.
+  - [ ] Pull down training predictions as well as validation
+  - [ ] Compare that to STAR-seq data
 - [ ] Investigate and resolve issues with LNCAP.
 - [ ] Implement the option to run finetuning without pretrained weights.
 - [ ] Test the model on novel Transcription Factors.